Sri Lanka

 Opening Hours | Daily 07:30 – 15:30

-After a 30-minute hike through the jungle, I set foot on Jungle beach’s first beach, which was surprisingly crowded.
-And so I quickly realised that the ‘hidden’ beach had become extremely popular to both tourist and local alike.
+After a 30-minute hike through the jungle, I set foot on Jungle Beach’s first beach, which was surprisingly crowded.
+And so I quickly realised that the ‘hidden’ beach had become extremely popular with both tourists and locals alike.

 There is however a second more tucked-away beach, which is still pretty quiet and characterized by a charming tropical ambience.
 This one is also home to a small beach bar and is perfect for an afternoon of swimming and relaxing.